BlushyTears/SteamWand/README.md

 ```cpp
 using AtomTypes = std::tuple<int32_t, float, Vec2, Vec3, int>;
 ```
-Adding a new type costs one line.
+Adding a new type costs one word.
 Each slab is fixed-size, stack-allocated, and cache-friendly. `iter<T>` is a pure linear scan with no branching.

 ---